 - Fabric and scissors (our suggestions are below)

 - Gloves and tongs for safety purposes

 - A glass jar for melting the medium

-- An old spoon to apply the medium
+- A large spoon or paintbrush to apply the medium

 - An iron to prepare your fabric and melt the wax